 A Qualified Clinical Social Worker and Licensed Master Social Worker (MSW from Boston University), Vicki also has has a Master of Arts in Law and Diplomacy with a concentration in International Economic Development from Tufts University’s Fletcher School, as well as a Diplôme from the Graduate Institute of International Studies in Geneva, Switzerland.
 She also plays jazz (strings and keyboards), and uses yoga for dog whispering.

-Peggy is our office manager.
+Peggy is our office manager, currently transitioning from that challenging post to going back to becoming a volunteer.
 As a graphic design artist, she makes sure our written materials are clear and beautifully laid out.
 As a hard worker and well organized person, she keeps our office humming accomplishing the many tasks and initiatives we’ve undertaken.
 And as a truly compassionate woman devoted to making this world a better place, she is an inspiration to members, the board, and our many allies and friends who work with her.

 Born and raised in Buffalo, Kate Meehan will be embarking this September on a Ph.D. in American Studies at UB, part of the Transnational Studies Department.
 She is currently finishing a diploma in Peace and Justice Studies at Selkirk College in British Columbia, for which her internship at the WNY Peace Center is a final requirement.
 In 2015, she graduated summa cum laude with a degree in Gender and Women’s Studies from York University (Toronto).
 Kate is a compassionate, insightful, and highly motivated worker for peace and justice.
 She very cognizant of the inter-relatedness of our many issues, and committed to the parallel process necessary to be the change that causes the changes we all need.
 We are grateful to have Kate on our team!!